biodash/biodash.github.io/content/codeclub/S03E03_PCA/index.md

 #### Interpretation

-Across these four measurements, Gentoo penguins can be very clearly distinguished from the other two species, whereas Adelie and Chinstrap penguins differ on average but are not fully separated.
+Across these four measurements, Gentoo Penguins can be very clearly distinguished from the other two species, whereas among Adelie and Chinstrap Penguins, there are average differences but they are not fully separable.

 </div>